parallel-rust-cpp/shortcut-comparison/docs/intro.md

 [Rust](https://www.rust-lang.org/en-US/) is a relatively young, systems programming language supporting compilation using LLVM into native code for various platforms.
 The Rust compiler enforces strict ownership rules using compile-time type checking, which provides memory safety without the overhead from running a dynamic garbage collector.
-Initially developed by engineers at Mozilla to provide more efficient tools to solve concurrency related problems in their C++ codebase for Firefox, Rust is currently maintained and owned by its community.
+Initially developed by engineers at Mozilla to provide more efficient tools to solve concurrency related problems in their C++ codebase for Firefox, Rust is currently maintained and owned by the Rust community.

-The [rust-lang](https://www.rust-lang.org/en-US/) main page promises a blazingly fast language, with zero-cost abstractions.
+The [rust-lang](https://www.rust-lang.org/en-US/) main page promises a "blazingly fast language", with "zero-cost abstractions".
-Although the most promising features of Rust lie in strict memory safety guarantees, such as freedom of data races and thread safety, I wanted to specifically explore the performance aspect of Rust.
+Although the most promising features of Rust are related to strict memory safety guarantees, such as freedom of data races and thread safety, this project specifically explores the performance aspect of Rust.
-Since chapter 2 on the course [Programming Parallel Computers](http://ppc.cs.aalto.fi/ch2/) is all about making C++ run as fast as possible, I decided to use it as a reference point to compare the performance of a Rust implementation, provided by this project.

 ## Calling Rust functions from C++

-In order to avoid writing two separate programs for benchmarking, one for C++ and one for Rust, we would rather write Rust functions that the C++ linker will understand.
+In order to avoid writing two separate programs for benchmarking, one for C++ and one for Rust, it would be nice if we could write Rust functions that the C++ linker would understand.
 This would allow us to compile our Rust code into static libraries, which we can then link to our benchmarking program written in C++.

 Consider the following C++ declaration of the `step` function: